 It’s a fairly short read but packed with great information.
-Ultimately, the book boils down to this: you will not catch either one if you chase two rabbits.
+Ultimately, the book boils down to this: you will not catch either if you chase two rabbits.
 Go out there, and use all these tools to find your one thing.
-Once you find it, don’t be afraid to make it a priority.
+Once you find it, don’t be afraid to prioritize it.
 Many people have achieved great success this way, and you can be the next one.

 The One Thing Book Summary

-You need to choose one major project to achieve massive success in your life, not two, not three.
+You need to choose one major project to achieve massive success, not two or three.
 Gary Keller says four hours is the minimum to work on one thing inside the book.
 That’s the bare minimum, which means all great achievers do four hours or more of an average of maybe six hours.
 Don’t break the chain.
-The chain means work on it every day, seven days a week.
+The chain means working on it every day, seven days a week.
 Einstein said that one of the miracles of the universe is compounding interest when you don’t break the chain.
 It will blow your mind and blow people’s minds.
 They will think, how can you be such a high achiever?

 There are 3 commitments to your productivity.
 The first is to follow the path of mastery.
 Remember that experts have thousands and thousands of hours invested in their craft, so don’t look for the shortcut.
 The second commitment is to go from E to P, and what the book means by this is going from an entrepreneurial work style to a purposeful work style.

 Whatever you’re doing, find some purpose as to why you’re doing it.
 That purpose pushes you through all the adversity.
 The third is to live the accountability cycle.
 Remember to bring your best and do whatever it takes to own up to all the outcomes.
 Take responsibility for your actions and your results.